New Litter of puppies from Bra'tac!

 If someone were to try to determine, which race of man could lift the most weight, and he went down to NY City and picked ONE white guy, ONE black guy, and ONE oriental; do you really think the results would prove anything?
 It is absurd!
 Until a test is done with a hundred different breeds, with a sampling of about a hundred dogs per breed, the answer to your question is simply wild speculation.

 Dear Mr Pitbull, I was wondering if you could give me information on a payment plan for a Pitbull?
 Of course I would not get the dog until I finish paying.

 EXPECT THE UNEXPECTEDSecondly, it just is not a wise thing to try to purchase something you do not have the money for.
 Believe me, it is a vicious circle, you just don't want to get started down that road.

 Third, there can be a lot of unexpected expenses in owning a dog.
 It would be terrible if after spending all your money, the dog became sick and you did not have the money to cover what could be an expensive vet bill.
 And don't conclude that it is unlikely, it happens all the time.
 I run a dog kennel business and know first hand.

-Or after considering your circumstances, look for a dog you can adopt, the initial expense is much less, and you may already have enough to do that.
-I really believe that any responsible dog kennel business would give you this information.
+Or after considering your circumstances, look for a dog you can adopt.
+The initial expense is much less, and you may already have enough to do that.
+I really believe that any responsible kennel would give you this information.
 I hope you don't mind.
 My dogs are more important to me then a few dollars.
 I would like to know what you decide, and if you adopt, I would love to see pictures.
-I have all kinds of tips regarding Pitbull rescue here:
+You will enjoy reading this article: HOW TO SUCCESSFULLY ADOPT A PITBULL

 Next page: Are Pit Bulls safe around children?